 The family is huge, comprising about 7000 species, and they all eat insects.
 Many of them enjoy meals that are large and feisty, so they will go after dragonflies, wasps, bees, grasshoppers, butterflies, moths, and beetles.
 Most have spiny legs that aid in capturing prey in the air and holding it still.

-Once an insect is captured, the fly stabs it with its proboscis and injects paralyzing enzymes.
-In time, the enzymes digest the insides of the prey and the robber fly sucks it out, like coconut milk through a straw…or a protein-fortified smoothie.
+Once an insect is captured, the fly stabs it with its proboscis (tongue) and injects paralyzing enzymes.
+In time, the enzymes digest the insides of the prey and the robber fly sucks it out, like coconut milk through a straw or a protein-fortified smoothie.

-Robber flies occur nearly everywhere, but more species are found in places that are open, warm, and sunny.
+These hungry flies occur nearly everywhere but more species are found in places that are open, warm, and sunny.
 They are only incidental predators on honey bees and nothing for a beekeeper to worry about.
 Just keep taking those cool photos.